Tinder on iPhone and iPad: A Hands On Guide for 2026

 Is Tinder free to use on iPhone and iPad?

 Yes, the core app is free, and you can create a profile, swipe, match, and chat without paying.
 The free tier limits how many right swipes you get each day and blurs who has already liked you.
-Plus, Gold, and Platinum subscriptions unlock unlimited swipes, the list of people who like you, and extras like Passport and monthly Boosts.
+Paid plans unlock more.
+As of 2026, Plus is around $24.99 a month, Gold around $39.99, and Platinum around $49.99, with prices varying by your age and location.
+There is also an invite only Select tier near $499 a month.
+The same listing installs on an iPad, but it is the iPhone app scaled up, not a native iPad app.

 How do I get more matches on Tinder?

-In our testing, the biggest gains came from a strong first photo, a short bio that ends with something easy to reply to, and completing photo verification for the blue checkmark.
-Saving your daily Super Like for someone you genuinely want to reach, and tightening your distance and age filters, also helped quality more than swiping faster did.
+In our testing, the biggest gains came from a strong first photo, a short bio that ends with something easy to reply to, and completing Face Check for the blue badge.
+Saving your daily free Super Like for someone you genuinely want to reach, tightening your distance and age filters under Settings, and replying to new matches the same day all helped quality more than swiping faster did.

 Is Tinder safe to use?

 It is reasonably safe if you use common sense.
-Photo verification cuts down on fake accounts, and you can report or block anyone at any time.
+The liveness check cuts down on fake accounts, and you can report or block anyone at any time.
 Keep personal details out of your profile, chat inside the app before sharing your number, and meet new matches in a public place the first time.
+Avoid side loaded "unlocked" versions of the app from outside the App Store, since they break Tinder's rules and put your account and data at risk.
 Those habits matter on any dating app, not just Tinder.